quauab/TextFileReader/README.md

 # <h2>Text File Reader</h2>
 A simple Java solution for reading a text file.
-It contains a single abstract class with an overloaded single argument method "readFile", that returns a List object of type String containing the lines in the text file.
-The argument can be a Path, File or String path to the file.
+It contains one abstract class with a single argument mehtod "readFile" that returns a List object of type String that contains the lines of the text file.
+This project also contains one concrete child class with single argument mehtod "readTextFile".
+This child class calls it's parent methods and returns a List object.

-<h2>Usage</h2>
+<h2>Abstract Class Usage</h2>
-Download or clone the project -
+Extend the base class with either overriding the parent's methods or call and return the parent's methods.

-Generate a jar library -
+<h2>Concrete Class Usage</h2>
-Then include the jar in the project's build and call at will.
+Generate a jar file then include it in your project's build path and call the child's readTextFile method.

 <h2>Motivation</h2>
 I suppose its a lazy reason but I did not want to have to type the code from scratch any time a project I am working requires the ability to read a text file.